mkotsovoulou/ods6001a/labs/lab2_2/README.md

     total = 0
     count = 0
     # repeat the steps below "x" times:
-        # ask the user for a number
+        # ask the user for a number using the following prompt: 'Type a number to add:'
         # validate that the user types a number - if not display 'Wrong input' and quit
         # add the number to the total
         # increment the count variable